IntellicentAI-Lab/Re-GAN/readme.md

 #### Example

-To run a Re-SNGAN model, you may follow:
+To run a Re-SNGAN or Re-ProGAN model, you may follow:
 1. Clone this repo to your local environment.
 ```
 git clone https://github.com/IntellicentAI-Lab/Re-GAN.git